astrogewgaw/candies/README.md

 candies plot /path/to/HDF5/files
 ```

 Once more, type `candies plot --help` to see what options are available to you.
+Note that the plotting command will only work if you have [**`proplot`**][proplot] installed; see the note above regarding the same.
 You can also generate a list of candidates on the terminal, via:

 ```bash
 candies list /path/to/HDF5/files
 ```

-You can also use the above command to save the details as a CSV file, for later use.
+This command is useful is you just have a bunch of HDF5 files generated via [**`candies`**][candies], and you want to have a quick look at their details.
+You can also save these details as a CSV file, for later use.

 [^1]: This is roughly equivalent to India's per day internet traffic!